In situ tuning of dynamical Coulomb blockade on Andreev bound states in hybrid nanowire devices

-Figure 4a (the left panel) shows the gate dependence of this ABS in Device A. $B$ = 0 T, therefore MZMs not expected.
-The ZBP height reaches $2e^2/h$ by accident (fine-tuning) since the zero-bias $G$ does not resolve a plateau (Fig. 4b, the red curve).
-Increasing the DCB strength from weak to strong, we observe that the zero-bias $G$ gets significantly suppressed (Fig. 4b, the black curve).
-In addition, the ZBP in the weak DCB regime becomes split peaks in the strong DCB regime, see the top red and black line cuts in Fig. 4c as well as the color-maps in Fig. 4a.
-The zero-bias $G$s for split peaks in the weak DCB regime, corresponding finite-energy ABSs, are also suppressed when tuned into the strong DCB regime.
-In Fig. 4c we show this suppression in linear scale to highlight its effect in the high $G$ range.
-The $V_{\text{TG}}$ ranges correspond to the left sides of the bars in Fig. 4b.
-In Fig. 4d, logarithmic scale is used to highlight the effect in the lower $G$ regimes.
-The $V_{\text{TG}}$ ranges correspond to the right sides of the bars in Fig. 4b.
-For the $V_{\text{SG}}$ dependence of this ABS, see Fig. S9.
+Figure 4(a) (the left panel) shows the gate dependence of this ABS in device A. MZMs are not expected since $B$ = 0 T. The ZBP height is accidentally close to $2e^2/h$.
+This $2e^2/h$-peak is fine-tuned since the zero-bias $G$ does not resolve a plateau (Fig. 4(b), the red curve).
+Increasing the DCB strength from weak to strong, the zero-bias $G$ gets significantly suppressed (Fig. 4(b), the black curve).
+In addition, the ZBP in the weak DCB regime becomes split peaks in the strong DCB regime, see the top red and black line cuts in Fig. 4(c) and the color-maps in Fig. 4(a).
+The zero-bias $G$ of split peaks in the weak DCB regime, corresponding finite-energy ABSs, is also suppressed when tuned into the strong DCB regime.
+In Fig. 4(c) we show this suppression in linear scale to highlight the high $G$ part.
+The $V_{\text{TG}}$ ranges correspond to the left sides of the bars in Fig. 4(b).
+In Fig. 4(d), logarithmic scale is used to highlight the difference in the lower $G$ regimes.
+The $V_{\text{TG}}$ ranges correspond to the right sides of the bars in Fig. 4(b).
+For the $V_{\text{SG}}$ dependence of this ABS, see Fig. S9 in SM \cite{SM}.

 ZBPs fine-tuned to $2e^2/h$ have recently raised intense discussion on possible false-positive signatures of MZMs \cite{GoodBadUgly}.
 Figure 4 shows that these peaks could be identified and safely ``filtered out'' by our technique in the search of true quantized peaks.